xenolog/fdb_cleaner/README.md

-fdb_cleaner
+FUEL-utils
 ===========

-tool for reccursive clean ovs fdb table
+Set of tool for maintance installed Openstack cluster

+* **fuel-fdb-cleaner** -- utility for clean fdb table on compute and router nodes while active l3-agent migrate from one node to another.